We’ve been experiencing dreadfully cold mornings with rain, snow and lots of wind.

 That was a month and a half ago.
 I’m not one to be able to keep a secret like this so I’m pretty proud of myself for holding on to it for this long.

-As of August 1, I will be a full-time blogger and holistic nutritionist.
+As of August 1, I will be a full-time blogger and nutrition educator.
 Working for myself, living out my dreams, and smiling every darn minute.
 Ah!